zejji/DbContextScopeEFCore/README.md

 - updated for .NET 6 and EF Core 6 (including replacing usages of `CallContext` with `AsyncLocal`);
 - added fix for `RefreshEntitiesInParentScope` method so that it works correctly for entities with composite primary keys;
 - added fix for `DbContextCollection`'s `Commit` and `CommitAsync` methods so that `SaveChanges` can be called more than once if there is a `DbUpdateConcurrencyException` (see [this](https://github.com/mehdime/DbContextScope/pull/31) unmerged pull request in the original `DbContextScope` repository);
-- added the `RegisteredDbContextFactory` class as a concrete implementation of the `IDbContextFactory` interface, which allows users to register factory functions for one or more `DbContext` type(s); and
+- added the `RegisteredDbContextFactory` class as a concrete implementation of the `IDbContextFactory` interface, which allows users to easily register factory functions for one or more `DbContext` type(s) during startup; and
 - added unit tests.

 ## Description